 Report in the Comments section at the end of the article any questionable businesses or travel agencies who offer deals to good to be true.

-While you’re enjoying your stay at the World Cup, you also want to keep in touch with the family and with what’s happening in the world.
+While you're enjoying your stay in Russia, you also want to keep in touch with the family and with what's happening in the world.

 Whether emailing back home or posting images on Facebook or Instagram, chances are you will use the Internet in Moscow, St. Petersburg.
 Kazan, or the other smaller host cities.